POL-C-036, Version 3.0, 30 April 2020

 Approval for inward loans will be given only in accordance with this policy and subject to the terms of the Council delegation.

-Prior to making any changes to the Conditions of loan, or entering into a loan agreement on terms and conditions proposed by the lender, the Delegate must consult with the Head Registrar.
+Prior to making any changes to the conditions of loan, or entering into a loan agreement on terms and conditions proposed by the lender, the delegate must consult with the Head, Collections Care and Management.

 5.2 Loan assessment criteria

-a) The Director has made (or agreed to) a request to borrow the objects, or has agreed to pursue an offer from the lender to lend the objects to the Museum;
+- The Director has made (or agreed to) a request to borrow the objects, or has agreed to pursue an offer from the lender to lend the objects to the Museum

-i. the lender has authority to lend the objects; and
+- the lender has authority to lend the objects

-ii. there are no outstanding or current third-party claims on the object; and
+- there are no outstanding or current third-party claims on the object

-iii. that there is acceptable legal and provenance information available for the Museum to base its decision to proceed with the loan; and
+- that there is acceptable legal and provenance information available for the Museum to base its decision to proceed with the loan

-iv. there are no suspicions that the object(s) was obtained through unauthorised or unscientific excavation of archaeological sites, the destruction or defacing of ancient monuments, historic places or buildings, or the theft from individuals, museums or other repositories;
+- there are no suspicions that the object(s) was obtained through unauthorised or unscientific excavation of archaeological sites, the destruction or defacing of ancient monuments, historic places or buildings, or the theft from individuals, museums or other repositories

-c) it has consulted with relevant stakeholders, in accordance with the Museum’s consultation procedures;
+- it has consulted with relevant stakeholders, in accordance with the Museum’s consultation procedures and the Indigenous cultural rights and engagement policy, where relevant

-d) the object(s) does not include or comprise Aboriginal and Torres Strait Islander secret/sacred or culturally sensitive material;
+- the object(s) does not include or comprise Aboriginal and Torres Strait Islander secret/sacred or culturally sensitive material

-e) if the objects are being borrowed from an overseas lender, the additional requirements set out in clause 5.3 of this policy are complied with;
+- if the objects are being borrowed from an international lender, the additional requirements set out in clause 5.3 of this policy are complied with

-i. it is not aware of any matter including third party claims which might prevent or impede the return of the object(s) to the lender; and
+- it is not aware of any matter including third-party claims which might prevent or impede the return of the object(s) to the lender

-ii. it has authority to lend the objects to the Museum; and
+- it has authority to lend the objects to the Museum

 5.3 Additional criteria for international loans

-a) the loan will comply with the requirements of this policy and the Museum’s related procedures for inward loans;
+- the loan will comply with the requirements of this policy and the Museum’s related procedures for inward loans for temporary public exhibition

-c) the object(s) can be borrowed without contravening national or international conventions, treaties and laws that control the movement of cultural items and natural heritage.
+- the object(s) can be borrowed without contravening national or international conventions, treaties and laws which control the movement of cultural items and natural heritage.

 5.4 Disputes and/or claims

-The Museum will endeavour to resolve any disputes regarding inward and outward loans in a timely and cooperative manner.
-Where the dispute cannot be resolved directly, or through the loan agreements, the Museum’s complaints-handling procedures and the applicable loans procedures for managing claims or disputes will be followed, and the Director will be notified of the dispute.
+The Museum will endeavour to resolve any disputes regarding inward loans in atimely and cooperative manner.
+Where the dispute cannot be resolved directly, the Museum’s complaints handling procedures and the applicable loans procedures for managing claims or disputes will be followed, and the Director will be notified of the dispute.

 6. Definition of terms

-Whomsoever is delegated by Council under section 7 of the NMA Act to approve outward loans and inward loans of objects, including historical material.
+Whosoever is delegated by Council under section 7 of the National Museum of Australia Act 1980 to approve outward loans and inward loans of objects, including historical material.

 Conditions of loan

-The standard conditions of loan are set out in the Museum’s template agreements for inward and outward loans, which are maintained by the Head Registrar.
+The standard conditions of loan are set out in the Museum’s template agreements for inward and outward loans, which are maintained by the Manager, Registration.

 7. Definition of responsibilities

 Council delegates some of its powers under the NMA Act to specified Museum officers.
-The Museum’s Financial delegations instrument sets out the Council’s delegation of its powers in section 7 of the NMA Act for the approval of inward and outward loans.
+The delegation instrument sets out Council’s delegation of its powers in section 7 of the NMA Act for the approval of inward and outward loans.

 Has authority from Council to approve inward and outward loans, in accordance with the Council delegations.